TheRoddyWMS/Roddy/docs/config/metadata.rst

 * DIR_BUNDLED_FILES, DIR_RODDY: Only valid at the beginning of the path.
 The absolute path to Roddy' application directory.
 * PWD: The execution directory.

+Note that Roddy matches variables by the pattern '${' + varname + '}'.
+Variables that contain references to other variables are written into the job parameter file, which is later sourced by the Bash-based wrapper that sets up the environment for the actual tool script.
+At this stage, variables that are not enclosed by braces, and therefore not considered by Roddy during the ordering of variable assignments in the parameter file, may or may not be bound.
+So better use braces!

-Additional values variables can be defined in plugins.
+Additional variables can be defined in plugins.
 Furthermore, all configuration values can be referenced.

 Table-based Metadata
 --------------------